hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

 - irrelevant information affects quality
 - more complete it is, better the quality

+### Age

+- need to be kept upto dat
+- might change very soon
+- updating soon will increase accuracy
+- bussinesses using out of date information might make bad decisions
+- can use upto-date information for future planning

+### Level of details

+- need correct level of information
+- when solving company problems
+- if too much information, hard to extract required info
+- if less details, might not contain information we need

 ## Knowledge

 - points
     - remebering a set of facts
     - use of information to solve problems
     - understanding that `25 = 5 x 5` requires knowledge
+- how information and knowledge are linked
+    - data consists of raw facts and figures
+        - does not have any meaning
+        - until its processed and given meaning
+    - information is data that is given meaning
+    - knowledge is know-how and learning contextualized information

 ## Data Collection

+- you only have to gather as much or as little data as you need
+- have full control over the method used to collect data
+- has an oppotunity to sell data
+- source of data is known exactly, making it easier to judge its reliability

 ###  Direct Data Sources